- Press ⊞ WINDOWS + I to open settings

 The first thing you can do is to check if all the network cables are properly connected be it to your computer or to the router.
 And if your computer is connected via Wi-Fi, you need to restart your router once.
 And of course, you can always opt to forget the Wi-Fi details and then reconnect again just make sure that you know the password.

-You can also try to cross check the Windows Hosts file to find out if the website you are trying to open has been blocked because if it is, then it’s no wonder why you’re getting the ERR CONNECTION TIMED OUT error in Chrome.
-There are instances when some third party application modifies the file and add some websites to the block lists.
+You can also try to cross-check the Windows Hosts file to find out if the website you are trying to open has been blocked because if it is, then it’s no wonder why you’re getting the ERR CONNECTION TIMED OUT error in Chrome.
+There are instances when some third-party application modifies the file and adds some websites to the blocklists.
 So if the website is indeed blocked, you need to remove it from the list.

 Removing the Proxy might also help you in fixing the ERR CONNECTION TIMED OUT error.
 Here’s how you can do it:

 Note: If you are using a third-party proxy service, you have to disable it.

 If your browsing data in Chrome hasn’t been cleared for some time now then that might be the reason why you’re suddenly getting the ERR CONNECTION TIMED OUT error when you browse the web.
 To fix this error, you need to clear your web browsing data.
 Refer to the following steps to do so.